gvwilson/sensibleadventures/bookster/bookster.md

 Thomas smiled thinly.
 "No.  I told *him* that if he ever got in my way again I'd put his eyes out with my thumbs."
-He nodded farewell politely and, whistling, went on his way.
+He nodded farewell politely and went on his way, whistling.
+On his back, his jacket made a shape like a hand waving goodbye.

 Erileine's anger dissipated as quickly as it had come, leaving her cold and tired.
 She bought a sausage on a stick and a strip of flat